The further chameleon groups of Richard Thompson and Graham Higman: Automorphisms via dynamics for the Higman groups $G_{n,r}$: Local Actions

-So essentially, one needs a little care with the definition of local actions for a homeomorphism $h\in \Homeo(\CCnr)$, as finitely many associated local actions are maps from $\CCn$ to $\CCnr$, while the rest of the associated local actions are maps from $\CCn$ to $\CCn$.
+Essentially, one needs a little care with the definition of local actions for a homeomorphism $h\in \Homeo(\CCnr)$, to handle the specific cases arising from the set of letters $\rd$.
+Specifically, there is a unique local action associated that is a map from $\CCnr$ to $\CCnr$, there are finitely many associated local actions which are maps from $\CCn$ to $\CCnr$, and finally the remaining associated local actions are maps from $\CCn$ to $\CCn$.